 - The Chief Executive Officer

-- The Head of Personal Banking

 - The Chief Operating Officer

 - The Chief Credit Officer

 - The Compliance Officer

 - The Risk Officer

 - The Financial Manager

 - The Head of IT

 - The head of Insurance activities

 The Risk Committee is in charge of identifying all main risks of the Group with the aim of optimizing the Group's revenue compared to risk, e.g. by setting out guidelines for implementing and changing internal procedures for measuring and controlling risk, modelling principles etc.